facebookSPF, SCDF, ICA, Prison Service and Central Narcotics Bureau: Your Ultimate Guide to Salary, Sign-on Bonuses & Work Benefits

 SPF Home Team Specialist

-The Home Team Specialist Scheme has two routes which will require deep technical knowledge in their respective fields.
+The Home Team Specialist Scheme has two routes requiring deep technical knowledge in their respective fields.

 • Police Intelligence Department (PID)